 Then over the years, Bourdain became the Playboy, Hustler and grainy celebrity sex tape all rolled into one.

-"Heartbroken to hear about Tony Bourdain's death," Lawson tweeted Friday.
+"Heartbroken to hear about Tony Bourdain's death," Lawson tweeted.
 "Unbearable for his family and girlfriend.
 Am going off twitter for a while."

 "I am the easiest [restaurant] customer," he assured Oprah Winfrey on her talk show in 2001.
 "I'm just so grateful to be sitting down, having someone else cook for me.
 I over-tip, I almost never complain—unless the waiter has really insulted my intelligence."